Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingtonetcode.md

 }

 void OnChangeHealth(int oldHealth, int newHealth){
-    //There is no need anymore to manually assign the value of the variable here with MLAPI.
-This is done automatically by MLAPI for you.
+    //There is no need anymore to manually assign the value of the variable here with Netcode.
+This is done automatically by Netcode for you.
     Debug.Log($"My new health is {newHealth}.
 Before my health was {oldHealth}");
 }
 ```